meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 3. Two relays trigger/able with 3v [HK4100F-DC 3V SHG Relay 6Pin].
 4. One car relay, trigger/able with 12v with 20 amp capacity [6770718 - 12v 20A].
 5. An [ACS712] 20 amp current Sensor.
-6. One 5 pin male header.
+6. One 5-pin male header.
-7. A JST-SM 2 pin connector, connecting with the motor driver reverse function.
+7. A JST-SM 2-pin connector, connecting with the motor driver reverse function.
 8. One small wire for connecting the PCB with the 20 amp relay.
-9. One 3 pin headers for connecting the PCB with the 20 amp relay.
+9. One 3-pin header for connecting the PCB with the 20 amp relay.
 10. One 4 cm high current wire.
 11. One 6.2 mm female connector.
 12. Glue gun to secure the copper side of the pcb from corrosion.